Best Cheap Health Insurance in Montana (2025)

 What is the cheapest health insurance in Montana?

-Blue Cross and Blue Shield (BCBS) of Montana has the cheapest Obamacare plans in Montana, at $432 per month on average before discounts.
+Blue Cross and Blue Shield (BCBS) of Montana has the cheapest Obamacare plans in Montana, at $432 per month, on average, for individual coverage before discounts.
 But BCBS's cheapest plans are POS plans, which offer less flexibility than PPO plans.

 What's the average cost of health insurance in Montana?

-The average cost of health insurance in Montana is $636 per year if you pay full price or $112 after discounts.
+The average cost of a medical insurance plan in Montana is $636 per year if you pay full price or $112 after discounts.

 Methodology